 - Select Submit to save your work.

 If a wiki has many pages, you can link to another page to help organize information for easy access.
 You can only create links to other wiki pages when at least two pages exist.
-In the editor of the page you're working on, you'll see the link icon in the third row of options.
+In the editor of the page you're currently on, select the Add Content icon at the end of the second row of options.

-- On the Edit Wiki Page, position your cursor where you want to add the link.
+- On the Create Wiki Page, put your cursor in the Wiki Page Content area where you want to add the link.

-- Select the Link to Wiki page icon in the editor, which looks like several sheets of paper.
-If only one page exists in the wiki, this option is disabled.
+- Select the Add Content icon in the editor, which will open a window where you can select the Link to Wiki page option.
+If only one page exists in the wiki, this function is disabled.

-- In the Insert Wiki Page Link pop-up window, select the wiki page to link to from the list.
+- In the Link to Wiki Page pop-up window, select the wiki page to link to from the list.

 - Optionally, type a name for the link in the Rename Wiki Page Link text box.
 If you don't rename the link, the original page title is used as the link.